Andy in late 2007

 During these years, I also put real effort into my SAP work.
 In 2008, team colleague Gerhard Hill and I published a paper, Reducing Outer Joins, in the Springer VLDB journal.
 Later in 2008, I published my (third) book SAP NetWeaver BI Accelerator, via SAP Press as volume 42 in their SAP Essentials series.

-In early 2009, I packaged all my On Faith and Sam Harris forum posts into a book format and presented them as a rough draft for my (fourth) book Godblogs.
+In early 2009, I packaged all my On Faith and Sam Harris forum posts into a book format to serve as the rough draft for my (fourth) book Godblogs.

 In early 2009, I prepared a thoroughly revised second edition of my (second) book Mindworlds and arranged for its publication by Imprint Academic.